ccntrq/cc-untyped/README.md

 #### Build

 This project uses [stack](http://haskellstack.org "The Haskell Tool Stack") to install its dependencies and to build the interpretere binary.
-To build an install simply run:
+To build and install simply run:
 ```
 stack setup